Le Caire

 to wake up facing the pyramids

-The desert edge where the Giza plateau raises the Great Pyramid of Cheops, the last of the seven ancient wonders still standing, its two sisters and the Sphinx, a few hundred metres from the rooftops; the Grand Egyptian Museum (GEM) has opened close by.
-Further south, Saqqara with Djoser's step pyramid, Dahshur with its Red and Bent pyramids extend the archaeological trail.
-The flip side: you are far from downtown and its buzz; plan a taxi or Uber for the rest.
+The desert edge where the Giza plateau holds the Great Pyramid of Khufu, its two companion pyramids, and the Sphinx just hundreds of meters from the rooftops, while the Grand Egyptian Museum has opened right nearby.
+Further south, Saqqarah and its step pyramid extend the archaeological trip.
+The downside is that you are far from downtown energy, and every trip requires a taxi.

 What to see & do in the area